The-Misfits-ExperimentK9/Experiment_K9/README.md

 <li>Convert PlayerBehaviour to singleton removing a massive amount of script links</li>
 <li>Changed the way picking up objects works to use forces which looks a lot prettier</li>
 <li>2d camera FOV increase + change to camera transition</li>
+<li>Changed the way the forward transform of the 2d player is set to allow for projection/2d traversal of the backside of walls (should make level creation a bit less tedious)</li>
 </ul>

 <h3>Bugfixes</h3>